code3-coop/grails-groovyschema/README.md

     }
   }

-  // If `parseRequest:false` is set for this route: def someOtherAction() {
+  // If `parseRequest:false` is set for this route in `UrlMappings.groovy`: def someOtherAction() {
     def payload = new groovy.json.JsonSlurper().parseText(request.getReader().text)
     // ...